Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 I had to draw this templates manually, which is very time consuming, so I used this method only for a few joins.
-**With templates generated automatically from 3D plans, I would have gained time and precision.**

 ![Example of templates](/img/re/furnitures/captain_bed/templates.jpg)
+**Automatically generated templates from 3D plans would have gained time and precision.**

 ###  Finishing touches ###
 This project used only solid wood, with no veneer work, and rather simple geometry.
 Thus the finishings were rater quick.